alastair-lewis/portfolio-2026/README.md

 Hey!
 I'm **Alastair Lewis**, a Software Enginner based in Toronto.
 This is my personal portfolio site, a place to show off the projects I've worked on, my experience, and a bit about who I am.

+## Public URL
+The project is currently deployed on a Github page [here](https://alastair-lewis.github.io/portfolio-2026), and will be moved onto my personal domain in the near future.

 ## What's Inside

 The site is a single-page portfolio with the following sections: